prettydiff/share-file-systems/readme.md

 This application seeks to be inherently private.
 Everything is directly point to point to users and devices you invite and therefore end-to-end encrypted and always private.

-*Please note* - Certificate installation is not yet tested on OSX.

 ## Media
 ### Videos
  * Product Demo - https://prettydiff.com/share-product-demo.mp4 (22 FEB 2021)